Rinnai Continuous Flow

-- a.
-Number of bathrooms the heater is serving
+- The number of bathrooms the heater is serving

-- b.
-Size of gas pipe work that may be required to fuel the Rinnai unit
+- Size of gas pipework that may be required to fuel the Rinnai unit

-- c.
-Does the gas meter have enough gas flow
+- Does the gas meter have enough gas flow?

-- d.
-The size of the existing hot and cold pipe work
+- The size of the existing hot and cold pipework

-- e.
-Continuous flow heaters are a restricted mains pressure unit
+- Continuous flow heaters are a restricted mains pressure unit

-No Interest Ever!* payment plan options available on hot water heater replacements to help ease any financial stress this burden may cause.
-If your hot water heater is leaking, or you have no hot water, we can often have a plumber to you within the hour*.
+Interest free payment plan options** are available on hot water heater replacements to help ease any financial stress this necessary expense may cause.
+If your hot water system is leaking, or you have no hot water, we can often have a plumber to you within the hour*.

-Rinnai gas heaters come in a variety of sizes which will depend on the size of the unit as to how many bathrooms it is providing for.
-In my experience it is not just looking at the Rinnai catalogue and making a choice of a sized unit as quite often a unit may be listed as able to feed 2- 3 bathrooms however it cannot do so due to a number of factors which are listed in the above b, c and d.
+Rinnai gas heaters come in a variety of sizes which will depend on the size of the unit and how many bathrooms it is providing for.
+In my experience just looking at the Rinnai catalogue and making a choice of a unit listed as able to feed 2- 3 bathrooms is a mistake without knowing the size of the gas pipework and the flow required.

-As continuous flow hot water systems require a larger flow of gas than that of a standard storage unit you will need to take into account that depending on the mega joule rating at the meter and the distance of the pipe work has to travel can often incur more costs than the installation on its own.
+As continuous flow hot water systems require a larger flow of gas than that of a standard storage unit you will need to take into account that depending on the megajoule rating at the meter and the distance the pipework has to travel can often incur more costs than the installation on its own.
 It is not uncommon for a new gas supply needing to be run from your gas meter to the new hot water position so that sufficient gas can be used to run the unit.
-Many customers elect to go ahead with the extra expense and pipe alterations just to have the convenience of a Rinnai continuous flow so that they are never running out of hot water which a storage unit has a tendency to do as the demand is high.
+Many customers elect to go ahead with the extra expense and pipe alterations just to have the convenience of a Rinnai continuous flow so that they are never running out of hot water which a storage unit has a tendency to do when the demand is high.

-Your Jim’s Plumbing Rinnai specialist will check your gas meter and check the mega joule rating that it is able to produce.
-This is very important as in areas where the gas pressures are low continuous flow units cannot be used as there insufficient gas flow to operate these at the manufactures specified settings.
-Some customers can approach their gas authority who may be able to, in areas where there is low gas flow, put a larger gas meter in which will produce larger gas supply and reducing the size of pipe work requiring to be run to the new units position.
+Your Jim’s Plumbing Rinnai specialist will check your gas meter and check the megajoule rating that it is able to produce.
+This is very important as in areas where the gas pressures are low continuous flow units cannot be used as there is insufficient gas flow to operate these at the manufacturer’s specified settings.
+Some customers can approach their gas authority who may be able to, in areas where there is low gas flow, put a larger gas meter in which will produce larger gas supply and reducing the size of pipework required to be run to the position of the new unit.
 We sometimes have had to run 50mm copper (which is expensive) in jobs where the customer has not increased the gas meter or gas pressure is too low.

-A plumber will need to check the size of the existent cold supply to the hot water unit and also the hot outlet pipework sizing as customers can be disappointed that their unit may only supply one fixture at a given time.
-You can put a larger 26 Rinnai in which in their catalouge may say it feeds more than 1 bathroom however if there is only 15mm water pipe work there is not enough flow to do so- this is something we always advise customers to take into account with any continuous flow hot water units especially when we’ve replaced it with a storage unit which previously may have supplied more than 1 shower at a given time.
+A plumber will need to check the size of the existing cold supply to the hot water unit and also the hot outlet pipework sizing as customers can be disappointed that their unit may only supply one fixture at a given time.
+You can put a larger 26 Rinnai which in their catalogue says feeds more than 1 bathroom, but if there is only 15mm water pipework there is not enough flow to do so.
+This is something we always advise customers to take into account with any continuous flow hot water units.

 Customers need to be aware that any instantaneous or continuous flow units normally will not produce the same hot water pressure than that of a storage mains pressure type they may have had previously.

-- 2. Altering the hot and cold pipe work to now suite a cont flow unit.
+- Altering the hot and cold pipework to now suit a cont flow unit.

-- 3. Electrical costs for an electrician as a power point is required to run the ignition system.
+- Electrical costs for an electrician as a powerpoint is required to run the ignition system.